androz2091-business/postgresql-pgbackrest/README.md

 To enable WAL archiving, the script updates the `postgresql.conf` file and restarts the PostgreSQL service.
 What if some PostgreSQL instance use their own archiving or even their own `postgresql.conf` file as a `ConfigMap`?
 Will it be a conflict issue?

+### Retention

+Full backup expires => all the incrementals/differentials that depend on it are expired too.
+Any backup not expired => full WAL archive is kept.
+Incremental backups can not be expired independently, they are always expired with the full/differential backup they depend on.

 ### Debug locally

 ```